 Assessment at Quincy College primarily focuses on student learning.
 It is important to know that we are meeting the needs and expectations of our students, and it is important to understand how we can improve in doing so.
 Assessment of student learning focuses on College-wide, Program-specific, and Course-specific outcomes that are developed by faculty as content experts.
 It is important that these outcomes reflect what our students can expect to get from one course, a degree or certificate program, and an overall experience at Quincy College.

 Please use this webpage to access resources on student learning outcomes assessment, creating valid student learning outcomes, mapping program curricula, best practices in the field of assessment, choosing assessment instruments, and examples of assessment from other colleges and universities.
-Additionally, please see examples of indirect assessment data that the Office of Institutional Research & Assessment can provide here: Surveys and Sources of Data.

 Data Available through Institutional Research and Assessment

 - Enrollment data – all years and terms enrolled, progression of students through their program of study